added to your BASKET

 Treatment of psoriasis depends on the severity of the condition.
 Mild cases can usually be cleared with the use of prescription creams and tar-based shampoos.
 However, treatment of more severe psoriasis needs care and patience.
 Removal of the scales is time-consuming and has to be done gently in order to avoid damage.

-At Philip Kingsley Trichological Clinic we soften and then remove the scales using creams containing coal tar, sulphur and salicylic acid under a warm steamer and infrared lamps.
+At Philip Kingsley Trichological Clinic we soften and then remove the scales (using specially formulated creams) under a warm steamer and infrared lamps.
 Such treatments can give considerable relief, but repeat treatments are almost always necessary.
 Treatment with ultraviolet light can also help.
 In fact, psoriasis often improves on its own during the summer months when you are exposed to more UV rays.